oatlog/oatlog/doc/report/main.typ

 (aegraphs) due to performance problems of full e-graphs.

 == Datalog and relational databases

+#TODO[Alejandro: instead of describing what datalog is, start with why you want to use it]

+#TODO[confusing sentence, refer to semi-naive section "semi-naive join which is similar to using database triggers"]

 Datalog is a declarative logic programming language that reasons bottom-up in an architecture very similar to a relational database.
 Recent developments @eqlog @egglog @relationalematching have shown